Deleting untracked files from git

 Have you ever tried to pull down some new changes and come across this error?

+Untracked files huh?
 Okay, that doesn't sound too difficult.
-Lets just try to do a
+You should be able to run

 From the git docs, we will find this command: